UCO-HPC/buddy-documentation/docs/_build/html/_sources/quickstart/overview.rst.txt

 Overview
 ========

+..
+Part of this page is adapted from another page-> https://www.uco.edu/cms/research-centers/creic/buddy-supercomputer

 About
 ^^^^^
-(Something about how buddy is a computing cluster and a description of what that is.)

-(Something about what can be accomplished with buddy.)
+Buddy a 37-node supercomputer managed by `CREIC <https://www.uco.edu/cms/research-centers/creic/>`_ and funded by the National Science Foundation.
+You can see some details `on the NSF site <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1429702>`_.

+Buddy is being used for both research and education.
+Research includes projects on particle transport, micromixing, stochastic modeling, ecological modeling, bio-informatics and spread of disease.

 Connecting to Buddy
 ^^^^^^^^^^^^^^^^^^^
-Buddy can be accessed in a couple of ways.

-Through a Browser
-"""""""""""""""""
-Go to buddy.uco.edu
-Enter your username and password

-Through SSH
-"""""""""""
-(instructions for connecting through ssh)
+If you are a faculty member or student working on a project at UCO (or with a UCO faculty member), you can access Buddy.
+Send an email to hpc@uco.edu to request an account.

+Once you have an account, you can access Buddy from anywhere using a browser through https://buddy.uco.edu.
+We use the Open OnDemand software which makes it easy to setup jobs and use interactive graphical user interfaces.
+You can also access Buddy remotely through a terminal using something like ssh.

 Linux on Buddy
 ^^^^^^^^^^^^^^
 Buddy uses linux as its operating system.
-Many of the day to day operations are similar to other operating systems like Window and MacOS.
+Many of the day to day operations are similar to other operating systems like Windows and MacOS.
 For more information see: :doc:`files` and :doc:`../general/terminal`.

 What is a Slurm Job?
 ^^^^^^^^^^^^^^^^^^^^